EdData/LondonHousingProject/README.md

 -- Price-to-Income

+-- Using the Price-to-Income ratio I will determine how price affected the housing market in London, this is done by comparing the Average Price to the Average Salary.

+-- Price-to-Income ratio = (Average Price)/(Average Salary)

+-- This ratio compares the average price of houses in a specific area to the average income of a specific area.
+A higher ratio means it would take the person longer to save for a down payment, or it would take a larger percent of their income to be able to pay off their mortgage.
+A lower ratio means that housing is more affordable.
+Therefore, it will be more likely that people will buy a home.

+-- Analysis:

 -- At the year end of 2001, the Price-to-Income ratio is relatively lower than the other years (4.531).
 Therefore, at the start of 2002 the housing market was still quite affordable and prices were on the rise.

 -- Which could help explain why there was a large increase in the number of houses sold in 2002.
 As houses in London would have been seen as a good investment.